 Cn = closing price

 Cn – 1 = previous day closing price

-Step 2: Standard Deviation of the Returns
+Step 3: Standard Deviation of Returns

 Standard deviation is the square root of variance, which is the average squared deviation from the mean (see a detailed explanation of variance and standard deviation calculation).

-First, calculate the average of the returns we got in step 1:
+First, calculate the average of the returns we got in step 2:

 Then, calculate the squared deviation from the average for each of the returns:

-Annualizing Historical Volatility
+Step 4: Annualizing Historical Volatility

 Calculating Historical Volatility in Excel